jsvine/statusfiles/README.md

 - __Sports team records__.
 A statusfile could track the win/loss record of a team; ideal for casual fans.
 Or a higher-activity statusfile could track the score of that team's current/most-recent game.
 - __Flight statuses__.
 Could help you know when/if your flight is delayed.

-## Questions
+## Feedback

-- Does this idea even make sense?
-- Are there better, pre-existing approaches?
-- Could the format/spec be improved?
-- Other ideas/improvements?

-Have feedback?
-[File an issue](https://github.com/jsvine/statusfiles/issues/new) or email me at [jsvine@gmail.com](mailto:jsvine@gmail.com).
+Does this idea make sense?
+Are there better, pre-existing approaches?
+Could the format/spec be improved?
+If you have feedback, please [file an issue](https://github.com/jsvine/statusfiles/issues/new) or email me at [jsvine@gmail.com](mailto:jsvine@gmail.com).